Nearby Mountain Bike Rides

 Shameless plug re: an earlier post:

 Give The Trailhead another chance.
-My wife and I bought the store mid-May of '04 and we've worked herd to beef up our climbing category.
-We added stock and books; re-introduced shoes; opened up communications with local climbers; hired climbers; got out and reconned and climbed local routes ourselves (we moved in from the Springs when we bought the shop).
+My wife and I bought the store mid-May of '04, and we've worked hard to beef up our climbing category.
+We added stock and books; re-introduced shoes; opened up communications with local climbers; hired climbers; and got out and reconned and climbed local routes ourselves (we moved in from the Springs when we bought the shop).